OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-14-what-is-a-domain.md

 ---
 title: What is a domain
 published: 2025-08-14
-summary: A domain is an open‑world verifiable system: non‑deterministic, event‑driven, and integrable.
+summary: "A domain is an open‑world verifiable system: non‑deterministic, event‑driven, and integrable."
 ---
 A domain is an *open-world verifiable system*.
 We use *open-world* as an umbrella term which encompasses some of the core differentiating properties from other verifiable systems such as blockchains.
 Domains are: